SBolinha/SocketMost/README.md

 #### Graceful shut down

-If the shutdown jumper is not in place, then after MOST network activity stops, power will be cut from the supply after ~30seconds.
+If the shutdown jumper is not in place, then after MOST network activity stops, power will be cut from the supply after ~30 seconds.

 The idea of this is that when MOST activity stops, we pick this up via GPIO, and after a configurable delay the Pi gets shutdown gracefully then after 30 seconds of the last activity power then gets completely cut, lowering the consumption to around 0.5ma.

 This works with both the USB-C power PiMost and also the 12v supply PiMost.
 Follow the relevant part of the Boot config section to enable this.

 #### Boot config